Mopsgamer/jsr-logger/README.md

 [![JSR](https://jsr.io/badges/@m234/logger)](https://jsr.io/@m234/logger)
 ![Tests](./assets/badge-tests.svg) ![Tests coverage](./assets/badge-cov.svg)

-Colorful logger with the ability to log operating...done messages.
+A colorful logger with the ability to log messages such as "processing...done".

 ## Usage

-Here's an example of how to use the Logger:
+Here is an example of how to use the Logger:

 ```ts
 import { Logger } from "@m234/logger";